 Does CBD help with depression?

 CBD is being used by people with mental health and it is working for them but the studies typically done are few and far in between.
 They are there and you just have to look for them.
 Many of the studies done from our research have been done on mice and human trials are still lacking the credible evidence to allow anyone to give health claims.
-Usually these type of clinical trials are done by big pharma labs but because cannabis is so profoundly available there is simply no reason for them to spend the time and money on these type of studies without a end product to sell.
+Usually, these types of clinical trials are done by big pharma labs but because cannabis is so profoundly available there is simply no reason for them to spend the time and money on these types of studies without an end product to sell.

-This is why private labs and scientists lobby the government for funding which up to this point has been non existent.
+This is why private labs and scientists lobby the government for funding which up to this point has been nonexistent.
 You must remember that up until the last 10 years cannabis has been federally illegal in most countries and it’s not until recently more and more countries are turning to legalization.
-Hopefully in year to come the proper studies will come out showing what everything believes is the case.
+Hopefully in years to come the proper studies will come out showing what everything believes is the case.

-A 2008 study said that typical medication for antidepressants have significant time lag in terms of response and often inefficient or with great side effects.
-The aim of the study was to see if CBD could give quicker results of that of antidepressants.
-Their subjects were male rodents which were bred to develop depression like symptoms.
+A 2008 study said that typical medication for antidepressants has a significant time lag in terms of response and is often inefficient or with great side effects.
+The aim of the study was to see if CBD could give quicker results than antidepressants.
+Their subjects were male rodents that were bred to develop depression-like symptoms.

-After the first dose acute relief effects were observed in just half a hour.
+After the first dose, acute relief effects were observed in just half an hour.
 Also occurring was an increase in BDNF which is a protein that plays a role in mood disorders.
-They concluded that CBD may offer promising results in the future as a potentially quick acting antidepressant.
+They concluded that CBD may offer promising results in the future as a potentially quick-acting antidepressant.

 Another 2018 study said that when they did the tests on mice they concluded that they found CBD likely improves symptoms of depression through the action of serotonin.

-You can find more studies here done on various subjects related to CBD and depression.
+You can find more studies done on various subjects related to CBD and depression.

 Why would someone use CBD over approved antidepressant medication?

-Saying that i believe people are turning to more natural products such as CBD maybe because they simply are against RX prescriptions or they have been on them before and had side effects and are looking for a more natural options.
+Saying that I believe people are turning to more natural products such as CBD maybe because they simply are against RX prescriptions or they have been on them before and had side effects and are looking for more natural options.